 If the Hydrodynamic Module is not included in the simulation you have to provide the flow information using these settings.
 The MIKE ECO Lab module will then run in a so called stand-alone mode, using an external flow field.
 The flow information can be read from both unstructured (dfsu) or gridded (dfs2/dfs3) data files.
 The data files need to cover the model area and span over the entire simulation period.
 The flow information will be interpolated into the domain mesh, i.e. it can be based on a different (coarser) resolution than the actual domain mesh.
-If a dfsu-file is used, a piecewise constant interpolation is used to map the data.
-If a dfs2-file is used, a bilinear interpolation is used to map the data
+If a dfsu-file is used, a piecewise constant interpolation is used to map the data still water depth.
+The flow field is read from the 3D/volume data.
+This volume file must provide the U-, V- and W- components.